Oliver's Cornwall

 Although Ken-Caro Garden is open from March for snowdrops, crocuses, daffodils and camellias, followed by March and April magnolias and rhodos, we feel that this is really a summer garden.
 So we made our first visit in late July 2006, the time of year when the hostas, astlibes, day lilies, ligularias, hydrangeas and herbaceous plants have come into their own.

+Kenneth and Caroline Willcocks (hence Ken-Caro) started their garden in 1970, planting trees and hedges for shelter on this high windswept site on the very fringes of Bodmin Moor.
+Since then they have steadily extended their garden to the point where it now covers four acres - it seems more, thanks to cunningly winding paths on the sloping site.
+Superb views into Devon, north-west to Kit Hill and Dartmoor, south-west beyond Plymouth.
 This is a delightful garden, enhanced by three ponds, thoughtful planting and quite unexpected juxtaposition of strong colours.
 Maintenence is good, thanks to one full-time and several part-time staff.
 It surprised us that we were the only visitors on a warm sunny day.
 Ken-Caro garden deserves many more to enjoy its charms.
 There is a pub just down the road in St. Ive but we preferred the Crow's Nest near Trethevy Quoit.

-The acid soil produces very deep blue hydrangeas
+Acid soil produces very deep blue hydrangeas

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Ladock House Garden

-We don't usually review private gardens that open only on one day a year (open also for groups by appointment) but we were so impressed by the garden at Ladock House, not far from Trewithen Garden, that we just had to include a description and a few photos.
-The occasion was a late April 2007 opening under the charitable aegis of the worthy National Gardens Scheme.
+We don't usually review private gardens that open only on one day a year (open also for groups by appointment) but we were so impressed by the garden at Ladock House, not far from Trewithen Garden, that we just had to include a description and a photo.
+The occasion was a late April 2007 opening under the worthy National Gardens Scheme.
 When the Holborrows came to this former rectory in the 1960s, it wasn't only the house that was in need of loving care.
-The garden was something of an overgrown jungle and, in due course, the woodland was thinned and the scrub removed.
-This being Cornwall, and the soil being somewhat acid, major planting was of rhododendrons and azaleas.
+The garden was something of an overgrown jungle and, in due course, the woodland was thinned and scrub removed.
+This being Cornwall, and the soil somewhat acid, major planting was of rhodos and azaleas.
+Paths lead through what is now relatively light woodland, revealing all the time more enticing views of the fine collection of rhodos and azaleas.
+Thanks to a few hedges, the impression is rather of a compartmented garden, though much less so than Sissinghurst or Hidcote.
+The range of colour is surprisingly wide, and there are even several yellow rhodos, amongst our great favourites.
+Timing of this opening was good, not just for the shrubs but also for the bluebell walk, still lovely if rather colonised by white alium.
+We spent over 1½ hours wandering then enjoyed a good tea, and a pleasant chat with the owners, in the sheltered courtyard.

 Colourful borders near the house